ralna/RALFit/libRALFit/doc/C/howtouse.rst

 Verifying user-supplied first derivatives matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the most common problems while trying to train a model is having wrong derivatives.
+Writing the derivative call-back function can be error-prone, and incorrect derivatives are one of the most frequent reasons for lack of convergence.
-Writing the derivative call-back function is error-prone and to address this, a derivative checker can be activated (set option ``check_derivatives``) for checking the derivatives provided by the call-back that evaluates :math:`J=\nabla r(x)`.
+To address this, setting the option ``check_derivatives`` activates a checker for the the call-back that evaluates :math:`J=\nabla r(x)`.
 The checker produces a table similar to

 .. code::